Employment Law Articles

 Employers must give qualified workers who have disabilities a chance.

 The Family and Medical Leave Act (FMLA) is a federal law that lets covered employees take extended time away from work, to handle certain family or medical needs.
 Many states have similar laws that may provide additional coverage above and beyond that outlined in the FMLA.

-September 3, 2009 By The Murray Law Firm
+September 3, 2009 By The Murray Law Firm, LLC